 Buried services plans are an absolute must when breaking the ground on a brownfield site or when developing feasibility studies or designs in built up areas.
 Whilst these plans are frequently not as precise as we all would like (services may be offset ever so slightly, for example) they do tell you exactly which services you should expect to see on or near your site.
 Put simply, an underground services search is an important step in the construction process but should never take the place of a true utilities mapping survey.

-For more information on statutory undertakers searches simply call our office on 0330 024 4988 and a member of our team will be happy to assist.
+For more information on statutory undertakers searches simply call our office on 0330 024 4988.
+Alternatively, why not send a message via our contact form?
+A member of our team will be happy to assist.